 Roar – Katy Perry – ESL lesson plan | Anna Edu The song “Roar” perfectly fits the topic of gender roles/stereotypes, feminism.
 Besides, it’s a great source of idioms, set expressions and phrasal verbs.
 That’s how I would use it in class.
 1. Tell the students that we’re going to study 7 new expressions (slides 2-4).
 Having introduced them, I’d ask some questions to use them in speech.
-ESL Teaching Resources for English Language Teachers Select one of the five categories below to expand the list of ESL Teaching Resources.
+1. 2.
+3. 4.
+5. in ESL lesson plans by Anna ESL Teaching Resources for English Language Teachers Select one of the five categories below to expand the list of ESL Teaching Resources.
 75 Resources Lesson activities include games, puzzles, and warm-ups, as well as activities to teach and practice each of the core skills of language learning: speaking, listening, writing, reading, grammar, and vocabulary.
 32 Resources Full lesson plans and templates for all levels of English skill: beginner, intermediate, and advanced, as well as lesson plans for mixed-level classes and plans that can be adapted for any level.
 74 Resources Resources for use in an ESL classroom, including flashcards, printable images, game resources, and online quizzes.
 9 Resources Current research into second language acquisition, intelligence, learning theory, and behavior management.
 44 Resources Resources for teachers, including job postings, travel sites, and general ESL portal sites.

 ESL Teaching Resources - Lesson Activities Accent Reduction Tips [+-] Tips for student and teachers to help reduce accents and improve pronunciation.
 Native-like pronunciation is a goal for many ESL students.
 Having tips and strategies to help them reduce their accent and achieve a more native-like pronunciation is beneficial for any speaking-pronunciation teacher.
 Keywords: activities advanced beginner intermediate speaking Debates and Discussions [+-] Topics for debate and discussion in ESL speaking classes.
 Intermediate and advanced students can make great use of debate-style discussions to improve their speaking and conversation skills.
 Keywords: activities advanced intermediate speaking English Club - Pronunciation [+-] Pronunciation tips, strategies, and exercises.
 English Club offers listening and repeating activities for ESL students to practice English pronunciation.
 Keywords: activities advanced beginner for teachers intermediate listening speaking English Club - Speaking [+-] Speaking topics and activities.